mnishanthkumar12/project-node/README.md

 Account Deletion: A "Remove Account" feature allows users to delete their accounts.
 Form Validation: Ensures proper input validation (email format, password rules, image format).
 Technologies Used:
-Frontend: React.js / Next.js
+Frontend: React.js
 Backend: Node.js / Express.js
-Database: MongoDB (or any other database you used)
+Database: SQL
+Email validation and no duplication of email,password min 6 length and max 10.
+And OTP expires after 10minutes of receiving.
 Authentication: JWT (JSON Web Tokens) for secure login OTP Generation: Custom OTP logic using crypto or an npm package Image Upload: Use multer or a similar package for handling file uploads